 - Quick Start Guide for “Flipping” Your Class, Center for Teaching and Learning, UT-Austin

-- Blended Learning Toolkit Reader, prepared by University of Central Florida with the American Assoc. of State Colleges and Universities.
+- Blended Learning Toolkit, prepared by University of Central Florida with the American Association of State Colleges and Universities.
 Includes recorded webinars with guest presenters talking about what worked for them.

-- Team-based Learning offers advice on how to structure groups and tasks, and scale it up to large classrooms.
-Videos too!
+- Team-based Learning Collaborative offers advice on how to structure groups and tasks, and scale it up to large classrooms.